avahoffman/urban-weed-genomics/bash/README.md

 This is the step at which it’s usually discovered that some samples are bad (don’t have any useable matches to the catalog).
 These samples were excluded from `08-tsv2bam_popmap.txt`.
-For example I might simply cut out the following rows:
+For example we might simply cut out the following rows:

     DS.MN.L10-DS.M.4    Minneapolis